-This is meant to serve as a one-stop destination on Samsung TVs for everything gaming, from the most popular streaming apps to quick launchers for connected consoles.
-By just connecting a controller, players will be able to immediately stream the full libraries of apps like Stadia and GeForce Now (provided they have accounts, of course).
+This serves as a one-stop destination on Samsung TVs for everything gaming, from the most popular streaming apps to quick launchers for connected consoles.
+By just connecting a controller, players will be able to immediately stream the full libraries of apps like Xbox Game Pass and GeForce Now (provided they have accounts, of course).

-Samsung also wants to make it a place where people can view their favorite gaming content creators as well, like those on YouTube Gaming.
-With gaming becoming a more and more social experience, it makes sense that Samsung highlight content creators as well.
+Samsung also aims to make it a place where people can view their favorite gaming content creators, like those on YouTube Gaming.
+With gaming becoming a more social experience, it makes sense that Samsung would highlight content creators as well.

-Using "AI Gaming technology," it will create curated recommendations on the home screen based on a person's gaming habits as well.
-It's unclear exactly how this will work.
+Using "AI Gaming technology," it also creates curated recommendations on the home screen based on a person's gaming habits.

 Samsung Gaming Hub: Streaming apps

-Only a handful of apps have been confirmed for the Samsung Gaming Hub so far, though the company is working to bring more to the service after it launches.
-It notably doesn't have Xbox Game Pass, a glaring omission considering that Microsoft and Samsung have worked together closely in the past.
-It remains to be seen if the two companies will partner once again to bring Game Pass to the Gaming Hub.
+Only a handful of apps have been confirmed for the Samsung Gaming Hub so far, though the company is working to bring more to the service.

 Every app confirmed for Samsung Gaming Hub: